City Guide for: Ragusa, Italy

 Airport

-The closest airport to Ragusa Ibla is Comiso Airport (CIY), also known as Vincenzo Magliocco Airport, located approximately 25 kilometers (15.5 miles) away.
-From Comiso Airport, you can take a bus or taxi to Ragusa Ibla.
-Alternatively, Catania-Fontanarossa Airport (CTA) is a larger international airport located approximately 100 kilometers (62 miles) away.
-From Catania Airport, you can take a direct bus to Ragusa or rent a car.
+The closest airport to Ragusa is Comiso Airport (CIY), also known as Vincenzo Magliocco Airport, located approximately 20 kilometers (12 miles) from the city.
+From Comiso Airport, you can take a bus operated by AST directly to Ragusa.
+Alternatively, you can hire a taxi or rent a car at the airport.
+Catania-Fontanarossa Airport (CTA) is another option, located about 100 kilometers (62 miles) from Ragusa.
+From Catania Airport, you can take a direct bus to Ragusa, or rent a car and drive.

 Attractions